 In 1953, Carver School moved to the new buildings in its present location and opened as a K-6 school with Lena T. Jones as principal.
 Alexander Scrim, who lent his name to our auditorium, succeeded her as principal in 1959.
 By then, Carver School had grown to four classes at each grade level.
 In 1982, William Langton, then principal of Stoneman School, came to Carver and served as its principal through June 1993.
 Pauline Dolinski followed Mr. Langton as principal until June 1995, when Mrs. Elizabeth “Liz” Hollingsworth, then Miss Elizabeth Platon, took the helm of our school.
 She had previously taught for 17 years in San Marino Unified School District.
 Mrs. Hollingsworth continued to serve 21 more years as principal, passing the Carver legacy in 2016 to Dr. Michael Lin

 .
-Dr. Lin was previously the assistant principal at Huntington Middle School in 2015, after serving as an elementary school principal for four of his seven administrative years in Temple City Unified School District.
+Dr. Lin was previously the assistant principal at Huntington Middle School after serving as an elementary school principal in Temple City Unified School District.
 Dr. Lin had taught high school and college math before becoming a school administrator.

 Starting in 1997 Carver School underwent a major expansion and modernization, funded by two bond measures approved by the voters of SMUSD.
 During Phase I of this effort, an additional wing was added to house our school library with its landmark tower, a computer center, an art and science room, and three new classrooms.
 During the following Phase II of construction a few years later, all existing classrooms were refurbished, air-conditioning was installed, and three additional permanent classrooms were added.
 In 2005 Carver School finished its last, and final, construction phase, which provided for the renovation of all the administrative offices, the auditorium, and the lunch court area.
 Carver School is now a K-5 school with 600 students in 30 classrooms and two county classrooms.

-In 2018 Carver School received its third California Distinguished School Award.
+In 2018 Carver School received the California Distinguished School Award for the third time since its founding.
 Schools that applied were eligible based on their performance and progress on the state indicators as described on the California School Dashboard.
 Indicators include test scores, suspension rates, and English learner progress.
 California Distinguished Schools represent examples of not just excellent teaching, learning, and collaborating, but also highly successful school climate efforts, ranging from real-time conflict resolution to positive behavior intervention.
 The previous two times Carver was recognized as a Distinguished School were in 1987 and 2014.
 In 2005 our school was awarded the prestigious National Blue Ribbon Award under the No Child Left Behind Act, which honors K-12 public and private schools that are academically superior or have demonstrated dramatic gains in student achievements.
 With the state's transition to the Common Core State Standards, student achievements continue to reflect the exceptional education our Carver students enjoy.

 Carver PTA was established in 1948 and has grown alongside Carver School to become a crucial partner of the school.
 Without the funds raised by the PTA and the commitment of our volunteers, many enrichment programs that our students currently enjoy would otherwise not be available.
 Currently, Carver PTA funds a full-time STEM teacher, three part-time librarians, a part-time art teacher, a part-time music teacher, a part-time health assistant, two additional noon supervisors and one drop-off and pick-up driveway supervisor.
 In addition, it funds music education, recorder instruction, and a before-school choral program.
 Lastly, it funds all family programs, cultural arts programs, and all technology, art, science and library supplies, as well as most of the books in the library.
 During 2004-2006 Carver PTA also undertook a special campus beautification and safety effort, in part funding a new entrance sign, the replacement of the old chain link fence along Huntington Drive with a new decorative iron fence, as well as the paving of the parking lot on San Gabriel Blvd. to complement the completion of all construction at Carver.